bartificer/programming-by-stealth/docs/pbs66.md

 The additional code first saves a reference to a jQuery object representing the form to a variable named `$form`.

-Next the code defines a function named `enableBootstapValiationStyles()` which simply adds the class `.was-validated` to the form.
+Next the code defines a function named `enableBootstrapValiationStyles()` which simply adds the class `.was-validated` to the form.

 Finally, the additional codes adds this function as a handler for the form’s `submit` event, and as a handler to each input within the form’s `invalid` event.